Budapest derby: MTK - Újpest rivalry

-In March 2001, Újpest defeated MTK 2‐1 at home marking first time since 1994 that the purple and whites defeated MTK at the Megyeri road.
+In March 2001, Újpest defeated MTK 2‐1 at home marking first time since 1994 that the purple and whites defeated MTK at the Megyeri út.
 The 2002/03 season featured a regular season, consisting of 22 games, and a play-off round, consisting of 10 games.
 In the regular season, MTK finished 2nd, 7 points above Újpest, who came 3rd.
-In the play-off part of the season, MTK eventually managed to win the season, after defeating Újpest 1–0 at the Megyeri road on the last day of the season, while Ferencváros failed to beat DVSC at the Üllői road.
+In the play-off part of the season, MTK eventually managed to win the season, after defeating Újpest 1–0 at the Megyeri út on the last day of the season, while Ferencváros failed to beat DVSC at Üllői út.
 MTK finished 2 points above runners-up FTC, while UTE finished 4th.
 In 2008, MTK won their 23rd top-flight tite, finishing 2 points above DVSC, meanwhile Újpest finished 4th.
 In October 2008, Újpest defeated MTK 4–1 in the league at the Ferenc Szusza Stadium for the first time in 4 years.
 In 2011 MTK were relegated again, after finishing 15th, 4 points off safety.
 They were promoted after spending one season in the 2nd Division.
-In May 2014, MTK defeated Újpest 4–0 at the Megyeri road.
+In May 2014, MTK defeated Újpest 4–0 at the Megyeri út.
 This was MTK's first win in the 4th district since 2008.
 In 2017, MTK would suffer their third relegation in 23 years, after they finished level on points with Diósgyőr, but had a worse goal difference.
 They would make their return to NB1 in 2018, but their stay was short-lived, as the club was relegated for the second time in 3 seasons, in 2019.

-In 2020, MTK were promoted from the 2nd Division as champions, winning their fourth title of the division.
+In 2020, MTK were promoted from the 2nd Division as champions, winning their fourth title of the Division.
 In February 2021, Újpest beat MTK at Hungária körút for the first time since 2014, after overcoming MTK 1-3.
 In April 2022, the 4th districtians recorded their first league win at home over MTK since 2015, after beating them 2‐0, with goals from Katona and Zivzivadze.
 Despite winning their last game 3–0 against DVSC, MTK were relegated in 2022, finishing 2 points off safety.
 In 2023, MTK were promoted after a 2nd-place finish, and the team kicked off their 109th top-flight season with a 1–1 draw against Paks.